-- (1) See "Principal Stockholders" for additional information about shares held by certain of these entities. - (2) David M. Mott, the chairman of our board of directors, was a general partner of New Enterprise Associates and Sara Nayeem, M.D., a member of our board of directors, was a partner of New Enterprise Associates. - (3) David Bonita, M.D., a member of our board of directors, is a Partner of OrbiMed Advisors. - (4) Mark Chin, a member of our board of directors, was an Investment Director at Arix Bioscience until April 2020. - (5) RA Capital Healthcare Fund, L.P. is a 5% stockholder. - (6) Barbara J. Dalton, Ph.D., a member of our board of directors, is Vice President of Venture Capital of Pfizer, Inc., an affiliate of Pfizer Ventures (US) LLC. - (7) Mette Kirstine Agger, a member of our board of directors, is the Managing Partner of Lundbeckfonden Ventures. - (8) Carl Goldfischer, M.D., a member of our board of directors, is the Managing Director of Bay City Capital.
+- (1) See "Principal Stockholders" for additional information about shares held by certain of these entities. - (2) David M. Mott, the chairman of our board of directors, was a general partner of New Enterprise Associates, and Sara Nayeem, M.D., who was a member of our board of directors until November 15, 2021, was a partner at New Enterprise Associates until February 2021. - (3) David Bonita, M.D., a member of our board of directors, is a General Partner of OrbiMed Advisors. - (4) Mark Chin, a member of our board of directors, is a Managing Director at Arix Bioscience. - (5) RA Capital Healthcare Fund, L.P. was a 5% stockholder at the time of the transaction. - (6) Barbara J. Dalton, Ph.D., a member of our board of directors, is Vice President of Venture Capital of Pfizer, Inc., an affiliate of Pfizer Ventures (US) LLC.

+- (7) Mette Kirstine Agger, who was a member of our board of directors until June 29, 2021, is a Managing Partner of Lundbeckfonden Ventures. - (8) Carl Goldfischer, M.D., a member of our board of directors, is a Managing Director of Bay City Capital.